Setting Translation Checks

 When this check is applied to the translation and source strings, the following can happen:

-Sometimes the translators add more than one whitespaces in their translations by mistake.
-To catch such cases you can use the following regular expression.
+Sometimes, the translators accidentally add more than one whitespace in their translations.
+To catch such cases, you can use the following regular expression.

 Regex: \s{2,}

-The curly brackets signify how many times the previous token, in our case the whitespace, is repeated.
-The lower limit is 2 times; there is no upper limit.
+The curly brackets signify how many repetitions of the previous character we're looking for, in our case, the whitespace.
+The lower limit is two times, and there is no upper limit.
 When this check is applied to the translation text, the following can happen:

-Many times the source text contains variables, which the translator should leave intact while he translates the source string.
-If whitespaces are added by mistake, then the developers' code will break and the app or page etc. will not load correctly.
+The source text often contains variables the translator should leave intact while translating the source string.
+If whitespaces are added by mistake, the developers' code will break, and the app or page might not load correctly.

 Let's take, for example, the following source string: "There are %no_of_countries% in %continent%".
-The translator adds the following as a greek translation: "Υπάρχουν %no_of countries% χώρες στην %continent%".
-There is whitespace added by accident in the first variable.
-When the following regular expression is used, these mistakes can be caught and fixed, before the translations reach production.
+The translator adds the following as a Greek translation: "Υπάρχουν %no_of countries% χώρες στην %continent%".
+There is a whitespace added by accident in the first variable.
+When the following regular expression is used, these mistakes can be corrected before the translations reach production.

 Regex: %(?!%)(?!%)\S+?%

-The negative lookaheads (?!%) denote that the first character, the %, should not be followed directly by one or two same characters.
-It should be followed by one or more non-whitespace characters, and end with the % character.
+The negative lookaheads (?!%) denote that the first character, the %, should not be followed directly by one or two of the same characters.
+It should be followed by one or more non-whitespace characters and end with the % character.

 Given the example above, and considering that you have a translation check with the above regular expression configured for both the source and the translation text, an error (or a warning) will be raised for the translation entered.